Bella-aa/quiz-application/README.md

 * To create this project, I used reference from the walk through project and a youtube video from Coding with Nick.

+## **Deployment**

+To deploy the website on GitHub pages, I used the following procedure:

+1. From inside the website's repository I clicked on the "Settings" tab.
+1. In the "Settings" select "Pages" on the left-handside of the page
+1. Inside "GitHub Pages" and right under it there is a section with the title "Source" with 3 options:
+    * Select Branch: main
+    * Select Folder: /(root)
+    * Click save: your website will be deployed.